aydrian/roach-mart/README.md

    npx prisma migrate deploy
    ```

+You can view the [Entity Relationship Diagram](./erd.md) generated from the Prisma Schema.

 ### ⏳ Activate Row-Level TTL for the cart_items table

 <sup>This only needs to be done once.</sup>